 Where large crowds are required, these can be generated digitally, (and often are), as shooting multiple elements becomes time prohibitive.
 In the past, motion to drive characters for B/G crowds was captured project specifically, but there are now motion libraries, such as the one in the link below.
 (It is worth noting that this library also includes horse capture).
 This negates the need for performers to capture this motion.
 From a beneficial cost point of view, this also means animators can purchase only what they know will be used once there is a rough cut or assembly.

 Motion capture – principal cast

 Motion capture technology has moved on, and does not have to be in a fixed studio environment.
 Solutions for both facial and body capture are now so lightweight that they can be used in any environment with minimal tech support.
-The company in the link below also produce a package called “Home-cap” which literally arrives in the post.
+The following package, called “Home-cap” can literally arrive in the post.

 For studio based motion capture, one UK motion capture studio has already set-up for current conditions, and is capturing performers with the director, producers, and animation crew working from a separate location.

 - Currently Youtube + Google Hangouts.
 We can stream into ANY video platform

 (Zoom/Microsoft Teams/BlueJeans).
 Still frame ABOVE.

 - Production audio piped into the stream